CloudinitFrance/cognito-api/README.md

 - **cognito-ses-email-arn**: The ARN of the SES verified email identity to use, for example: **arn:aws:ses:eu-west-1:012345678901:identity/hello@myapp.io**.

 - **from-email**: This will be used by the CognitoApi to resend for you your MFA Qrcode, for example: **hello@myapp.io**.

+- **layers-packages-bucket-name**: The name of the S3 bucket where to upload the lambdas layers ZIPs.

 The process of installation is as follow: